 - The developer tools will open in the lower half of your browser and the corresponding DOM element will be selected.

 - Double-click the selected node and it will switch to edit mode.
-Now replace the selected text with any other phrase and click outside the Chrome Dev Tools window to apply the changes.
+Now change the text inside Dev Tools and click outside the Chrome Dev Tools window to apply the changes.

-The Chrome Inspect Tool technique is useful for making a couple of quick edits but if you are make a number of edits on a web page, there’s a better approach.
+The Chrome Inspect Tool technique is useful for making a couple of quick edits but if you are making multiple text changes on a web page, there’s a better approach.

 document.body.contentEditable = true